PMP Exam Preparation (92 Blogs) Become a Certified Professional

 32. What are the DMAIC and the DMADV methodologies?

-Firstly, DMAIC and DMADV are methodologies which are designed so that a business process will be more effective and efficient.
+Firstly, DMAIC and DMADV are methodologies designed to make a business process more effective and efficient.

 DMAICDMADV